-Medium Performers are able to redirect their efforts to value-add work by 12%.
-(This group reported 32% of their time spent on unnecessary rework; aiming for a goal of 20%, the difference is 12% of technical staff's time that can now be spent on value-add work.)
+Elite performers are able to redirect their efforts to value add work by 1%.
+(This group reported 19% of their time spent on unnecessary rework; aiming for a goal of 18%, the difference is 1% of technical staff's time that will be spent on value add work.)